-In 2021, the mining industry reached new heights with the busiest claim staking in the last 25 years.
-Over 800 applications were processed for mineral exploration work - a record high in this province.
+In 2021, the mining industry reached new heights with the busiest claim staking in 25 years.
+Over 800 applications were processed for mineral exploration work - a record high for this province.

-Many of the minerals being mined are essential for renewable energy and clean technology applications, such as batteries, permanent magnets, solar panels and wind turbines.
+Many of the minerals being mined are essential for renewable energy and clean technology applications such as batteries, permanent magnets, solar panels and wind turbines.
 They will invite new jobs, as well as new economic activity.

 The recent release of the Valentine Gold Project in Central Newfoundland from the Provincial Government's Environmental Assessment highlights some of the exciting potential that exists in this industry.
-According to Marathon, the company expects to create approximately 11,000 person years of employment in Newfoundland and Labrador -

-S. COADY: - and an average of more than 400 employees annually.
+According to Marathon, the company expects to create approximately 11,000 person years of employment in Newfoundland and Labrador, and an average of more than 400 employees annually.

-To support industry exploration and continued growth in the industry, Budget 2022 includes a \$1.7 million investment in mining.
+To support industry exploration and continued growth of this industry, Budget 2022 includes \$1.7 million.